-Exercise of Ownership Responsibilities
+Exercise of ownership responsibilities

 Ownership activity relating to Climate Change risk is carried out by the Fund's investment managers who are required to exercise the Fund's voting rights, to incorporate analysis of ESG issues into their investment analysis and expected to engage on these issues with the companies in which they invest.
-Voting activity is published on the Pension Fund's website and a summary of key engagements following up the risks highlighted by the external review, are reported to the Responsible Investment Sub-Committee for the members to include their scrutiny of the Fund's investment managers
+Voting activity is published on the Pension Fund's website and a summary of key engagements following up the risks highlighted by the external review, are reported to the Responsible Investment Sub-Committee for the members to include their scrutiny of the Fund's investment managers.

-Recommended Disclosure c)
+Recommended disclosure (c)

-Describe how processes for identifying, assessing, and managing climaterelated risks are integrated into the organisation's overall risk management.
+Describe how processes for identifying, assessing, and managing climate-related risks are integrated into the organisation's overall risk management

 The Hampshire Pension Fund's overall approach to risk management is described in its Risk Management Report, which is part of its Annual Report and Business Plan.
-Over 2022 the Pension Fund's approach to risk management was reviewed taking learning from Hampshire County Council's risk management approach.
 Risks are now scored on a five point scale, with impacts measured for business, financial and reputational impact.
+In 2023 in its latest review of its Risk Register the Pension Fund clarified ESG and Climate Change risk as follows.